kolanos/vaporize/README.rst

 Rackspace Cloud API.
 Unfortunately they have one thing in common: none of them use the same pattern.
 This means a lot of wasted time looking things up in the documentation.
-The other problem is that there is a library for each group of sendpoints on the Rackspace cloud API.
-There's a libarry for CloudServers, one for CloudFiles, one for CloudDNS and one for CloudLoadBalancers.
-Which menas there's a lot of redundant code, requiring four imports and four instantiations and it's up to you to smooth over incompatibilities between them.
+The other problem is that there is a library for each group of endpoints on the Rackspace cloud API.
+There's a librarry for CloudServers, one for CloudFiles, one for CloudDNS and one for CloudLoadBalancers.
+Which means there's a lot of redundant code, requiring four imports and four instantiations and it's up to you to smooth over incompatibilities between them.